opensearch-project/sql/docs/user/ppl/functions/datetime.rst

 Description
 >>>>>>>>>>>

-Usage: convert_tz(datetime, from_timezone, to_timezone) constructs a local datetime converted from the from_timezone to the to_timezone.
-CONVERT_TZ returns null when any of the three function arguments are invalid, i.e. datetime is not in the format yyyy-MM-dd HH:mm:ss or the timeszone is not in (+/-)HH:mm.
+Usage: convert_tz(timestamp, from_timezone, to_timezone) constructs a local timestamp converted from the from_timezone to the to_timezone.
+CONVERT_TZ returns null when any of the three function arguments are invalid, i.e. timestamp is not in the format yyyy-MM-dd HH:mm:ss or the timeszone is not in (+/-)HH:mm.
 It also is invalid for invalid dates, such as February 30th and invalid timezones, which are ones outside of -13:59 and +14:00.

-Argument type: DATETIME, STRING, STRING
+Argument type: TIMESTAMP, STRING, STRING

-Return type: DATETIME
+Return type: TIMESTAMP

 Conversion from +00:00 timezone to +10:00 timezone.
-Returns the datetime argument converted from +00:00 to +10:00 Example::
+Returns the timestamp argument converted from +00:00 to +10:00 Example::

     os> source=people | eval `convert_tz('2008-05-15 12:00:00','+00:00','+10:00')` = convert_tz('2008-05-15 12:00:00','+00:00','+10:00') | fields `convert_tz('2008-05-15 12:00:00','+00:00','+10:00')`